PaloAltoNetworks/iron-skillet/docs/panorama_template_guide.rst

     The profiles use IPv4 and IPv6 addresses for DNS sinkholes.
 IPv4 is currently provided by Palo Alto Networks.
 IPv6 is a bogon address.

+Support for DNS Cloud subscription service

+    + In addition to the current malicious domain push to the device, also include domain lookups using the cloud service

 Profiles: